dansmyers/Algorithms/README.md

 ## Official Course Description

-**CMS 460 Algorithm Analysis**: Detailed study of algorithm design and analysis, including greedy algorithms, divide and conquer, dynamic programming, backtracking, and brance and bound.
+**CMS 460 Algorithm Analysis**: Detailed study of algorithm design and analysis, including greedy algorithms, divide and conquer, dynamic programming, backtracking, and branch and bound.
 Emphasis on verification and analysis of time space complexity.
 NP theory is introduced.
 Prerequisites: CMS 270 and MAT 140.

 ## What Will We Learn in This Class?